Research

 A member of the research team will approach the participant, explain the study and provide a Participant Information Sheet (PIS) and consent form.
 Once consent has been accepted, participants will have baseline data recorded, their initial biopsies banked and non-invasive risk profiling tests performed.
 These will include a blood sample, an exhaled breath sample (+/- an MRI scan in participating centres, see MRI sub-study detail below).
 Pleural fluid samples will also be collected if patient has an indwelling pleural catheter (IPC) in-situ – it is acknowledged that not all patients will have an IPC.

 Participants will then have regular study follow-up visit (every 6 months) for 2-years, ideally combined with routine clinical follow- up.
 A contrast- enhanced CT of the thorax should occur within 1-month of each follow-up visit, at which time blood sampling and follow-up data will be collected.
-A proportion of participants with at least 18-months of benign clinical follow-up (no clinical suspicion of mesothelioma) will also be invited by the site PI to have repeat biopsies for research purposes, if this is technically feasible based on ultrasound scanning, and acceptable to the participant.
+Participants with clinical suspicion of mesotheliom at any time will have a repeat biopsy in clinical care- Meso-ORIGINS will collect these biopsies also.
 Participation in Arm A will end after 2-years follow up.

 Arm A MRI Sub-Study